wotbrew/relic/README.md

 ;; => returns the database, its value will be the same (hint: metadata).
 {:Customer #{{:id 42, :name "bob"}, {:id 43, :name "alice"}}}
 ```
-You can materialize any relvar such that it will be maintained for you as you modify the database.
+You can materialize any view such that it will be maintained for you as you modify the database.
 In other words `relic` has __incremental materialized views__.

-`materialize` will return a new _database_ that looks and smells the same, but queries against materialized relvars will be instant, and __as you change data in tables, those changes will flow to materialized relvars automatically.__
+`materialize` will return a new _database_, on which queries against materialized views will be instant, and __as you change data in tables, those changes will flow to materialized views automatically.__

-relic attempts to deliver on the promise of separating out essential data and essential computation from accidental.
-One way it does this is the materialization, the data flow graph is not part of the value domain.
-It sits in metadata where it belongs.
-Your databases value is just your state - no machinery.

 You can do more than query and materialize with relic, you can [react to changes](https://wotbrew.github.io/relic/change-tracking), use [constraints](https://wotbrew.github.io/relic/constraints) and [more](https://wotbrew.github.io/relic).